vysker/vscode-php-formatter/README.md

 ## Known Issues

 * If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
 Visual Studio Code only reads out PATH variables during startup.
-* Undo history is lost after saving the file.
+* **Undo history is lost after saving the file.** A workaround is being looked into.

-*Note:* Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.
+**Note:** Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.

 ## Release Notes

+### 0.0.6

+Added icon and more meta info in package.json.
+As well as the first icon!

 ### 0.0.5